 Every April, National Minority Health Month helps to promote health through educating individuals and organizations about the need for early detection and control of disease complications in minorities.
 It also builds awareness about health inequities.

 Medically tailored meals can help close health equity gaps.
 Ensuring that anyone struggling with a chronic health condition or food insecurity receives the quality nutrition they need to manage their health at home, can help improve health outcomes and total cost of care.

-Mom’s Meals® knows that good nutrition is the foundation for good health for all people.
-We’re proud to make better nutrition more accessible for everyone by delivering refrigerated, home-delivered meals made with the highest quality ingredients.
-We deliver to all 48 continental states (excluding Alaska and Hawaii) in the U.S. – even the most remote locations.
+Mom’s Meals® knows that good nutrition is the foundation for good health, and we’re committed to improving lives with delicious, ready-to-heat-and-eat meals.
+We deliver to homes nationwide – even to the most remote locations.
 Find out more.

 Resources for you